mpaleo/scaffolder/readme.md

 ./artisan vendor:publish --provider="ScaffolderTheme\ScaffolderThemeServiceProvider" --force
 ```

+Here we are using the theme [mPaleo/scaffolder-theme-material](https://github.com/mPaleo/scaffolder-theme-material), but you can fork it, and do whatever you want/need :)

 At this point, you already can start to scaffold things.
 You have two ways to use the package.

 ##### Command line way (Hardcore devs)